McAfee LiveSafe 2015 full review

 The control screen in LiveSafe Internet Security, which is pretty much McAfee Internet Security 2015, is an uninspiring, mainly text-based affair, with large tiles for four main functions, including Your Subscription, and smaller ones for Data Protection, PC and Home Network Tools, and Parental Controls.

 We wonder at these choices – will the average customer really be more interested in his/her subscription status (which only changes once a year) than vulnerability testing or parental control?
-Also see: Best internet security software 2014.
+Also see: Best antivirus software in the UK.

 McAfee LiveSafe 2015: internet security tools